 Oil prices are based on the future market, meaning that market speculation about potential events and trends could have a direct impact on oil prices.
 Turbulence in oil-producing countries dramatically increases oil prices as traders worry the crisis will limit oil supply, which may lead to higher demand and price levels.

 Unexpected events can also have a huge impact on prices.
 In 2020, when economies got stuck in lockdown in the wake of pandemic outbreak oil prices began to fall dramatically.
-Oil consumption averaged 94.4 mpd in Q1 2020 down 5.6 mbp from the prior year.
+Oil consumption averaged 94.4 million bpd in Q1 2020 down 5.6 million bpd from the prior year.

 The sharp drop in global demand was even worsened by supply glut.
 Producers increased output to keep their market share.
 By April, crude oil crashed into the negative territory for the first time ever.
 WTI barrel traded at -$37.
 Shortly after, prices managed to rebound gradually as the global economy reopened and demand began to rise.
 Meanwhile, production cuts help to restore the balance between supply and demand.